Top 30 malware analyst interview questions and answers for 2018

 Social networking sites are a disaster area and have no part in an information security-friendly environment.
-Not only do Facebook pages often infect computers and PCs with malware, social networking sites can become absurd wastes of time for the organization.
+Not only do Facebook pages often infect computers and PCs with malware, but social networking sites can also become absurd wastes of time for the organization.
 Social networking is a no-go.

 - What are the biggest sources of malware?

 Malware is most often distributed via social networking, websites, emails, unapproved/pirate software and removable media.
 All of these infection vectors can be effectively controlled with proper, tight policies.